ByErin LynchISEEComments Off on ISEE Tip of the Week: How to Tackle Multiple Choice

 Even before the COVID-19 pandemic, more and more tests were moving to a computerized format, and now, at-home testing has become a feasible alternative.
 Some tests, such as the ISEE and SSAT, are available at home, but what is the alternative for the benchmark mock testing that is commonly administered...

-The Verbal Reasoning Section of the ISEE includes two types of questions: synonym questions and sentence completion questions.
-Both types of questions require a strong vocabulary, so the best way to prepare is to learn as many new words as possible.
+The Verbal Reasoning section of the ISEE consists of two types of questions: synonym questions and sentence completion questions.
+Both require a strong vocabulary, so the best way to prepare is to learn as many new words as possible.

-The most effective way to expand your vocabulary is to...
+The most effective way to expand your vocabulary is to establish a...